12 Warning Signs You’re Not Saving Enough for Retirement

 Jason/Adobe money and gold nest eggs concept

-A 401(k) with an employer match can be a solid foundation for retirement, but employer-sponsored retirement plans usually limit the types of investment choices you have for your money.
+A 401(k) with an employer match can be a solid foundation for retirement, but employer-sponsored retirement plans usually limit the investment choices you have for your money.

 Contributing to an individual retirement account (IRA) expands your investment options while also offering more tax benefits that increase your ability to save.